For Immediate Release

 The Cruise Vision Award is presented by Cruise Newfoundland and Labrador to an individual, group or business that has demonstrated a commitment to the provincial cruise industry and has contributed significantly to the growth of the cruise industry in Newfoundland and Labrador.

-This award was presented to Ashley Dicker at the Tourism Excellence Awards Gala by Claire Sullivan, Cruise Newfoundland and Labrador.
+This award was accepted by Alan, Alex and Angela Snow on behalf of their father David Snow at the Tourism Excellence Awards Gala and presented by Cruise Newfoundland and Labrador.